pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 basic, a bundle:

-- is a directory of files that can contain Janet code, documentation and other resources
+- is a directory of files that can contain Janet code, documentation and other resources that

-that

-- is installable.
+- is installable

 Making a directory isn't that difficult but how do you make a directory 'installable'?